-My work broadly considers the question: why might technological practices and infrastructures (social networks, mobile media and open data) lead to stronger social cohesion, civic engagement, and infrastructures for governance?
-My dissertation considers why individuals maximize the possibilities of mobile media to foster stronger ties with their social networks.
-Specifically, the communicative affordances of mobile social media that result in social capital accrual and tie conversion.
-I’m also looking at the pragmatics and politics of the open data movement, a network of municipal governments, organizations and “civic hackers” involved in data interpretation and software production.
+My dissertation is on mobile collectives created by individuals who use mobile media to foster stronger ties with their social networks.
+Specific findings include maximizing communicative affordances of mobile social media result in improved social capital accrual and tie conversion.
+This provides evidence to counter the argument that mobile devices are disrupting society or distancing us from our friends and family.
+I’m also researching the open data movement, a network of municipal governments, organizations and “civic hackers” involved in data interpretation and software production.

 My research and writing has appeared in (or will shortly appear in) New Media & Society, the International Journal of Communication, Information, Communication & Society, American Behavioral Scientist, The Information Society and Convergence.
 I’m currently working with the E-Rhythms Project on mobile communication led by Jeff Boase, and Open Data LA, which is examining open government data in Los Angeles.
 I’m also associated with The Annenberg Lab (with François Bar) and Civic Paths (with Henry Jenkins).

 Theoretically I mostly draw from communication and sociology.
-My empirical research employs both quantitative and qualitative methods, including trace data analysis, surveys, and interviews.
+My empirical research employs quantitative and qualitative methods, including trace data analysis, surveys, interviews, participant observation and experimental designs.
 Specific research interests include:

 - Mobile communication

 - Openness (particularly “open data”)